inbo/tutorials/content/articles/inbo_software/index.md

     regime.
 The package is a redevelopment of an existing ArcGIS plugin in Python, without external non-open source dependencies.
   - **R package [gwloggeR](https://dov-vlaanderen.github.io/groundwater-logger-validation/gwloggeR/docs/articles/gwloggeR.html)**: an R
-    package to detect anomalous observations in timeseries of loggerdata (water pressure and air pressure).
+    package to detect anomalous observations in timeseries of groundwater loggerdata (water pressure and air pressure).
 Additive outliers, temporal changes and level shifts are detected.

 ### Calculate indices